Skip to content

 Lake Toba – North Sumatra

 You must be familiar with the name Lake Toba.
-This destination is one of Indonesia’s worldwide tourist attractions that you should not miss.
+This destination is one of Indonesia’s worldwide tourist attractions, and you should not miss it.

-Despite the legendary origins of the lake, scientists say that Lake Toba is the largest volcanic lake in the world — the result of a massive eruption that occurred around 74,000 years ago.
+Despite the legendary origins of the lake, scientists say that Lake Toba is the largest volcanic lake in the world — the result of a massive eruption around 74,000 years ago.

 This tourist spot offers beautiful natural scenery.
 A boat ride to Samosir Island and a visit to a traditional village while witnessing Stone Age relics can make for an unforgettable trip.